25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Modern electronics revolutionize deep-water fishing on Texas's vast reservoirs.
 Side-imaging sonar reveals offshore structure and suspended bass.
 Down-imaging confirms fish positions before making presentations.
 GPS mapping preserves productive waypoints for future trips.

 Boat selection depends on target waters.
 Smaller lakes allow aluminum boats accessing shallow areas.
 Major reservoirs demand fiberglass bass boats handling rough water.
 Consider rental options when traveling to distant lakes.
+Quality electronics represent the best investment for improving catch rates.

 Regional Tackle Variations